DanTheMan114/seattle-web-060120/25-rails-brews-crew-review/emiley-code/README.md

 #### Ordering a brew
 * route to create a new BrewsCustomer
 * the new page should allow you to choose the brew and the customer making the order.
+  - brewsCustomer create a
+  - collection_select: dropdown menus(ids, and the name)

 Now that you have created the Customer association:
 * the brew show page should display a list of all of the customers who have enjoyed that brew